-Geddes’ research examines policies addressing the funding, financing, and regulation of large infrastructure systems.
-He focuses on the energy, water, postal and transportation sectors.
+Geddes’ research examines policies addressing the funding, financing, permitting, operation and maintenance of large infrastructure systems.
+He focuses on the transportation, energy, water and postal sectors.

 Key research topics include private investment in the design, construction, financing, operation and maintenance of U.S. infrastructure through public-private partnerships, or PPPs.
 That also includes improving life-cycle maintenance of infrastructure assets, the impact of state-level PPP enabling laws, and the effect of operation-and-maintenance road concessions on traffic safety.